mamuesp/Monitor.js/README.md

 GRAPH-END
 1452174855
 ```
-The data transmission starts with *"GRAPH-START"* and ends with *"GRAPH-END"*, followed by a line wiht the UNIX timestap of the moment, the data was received by the monitor.
-In between, you find the data as 4-values-comma-separated packets, because this version looks staticakky for four values per line.
+The data transmission starts with **"GRAPH-START"** and ends with **"GRAPH-END"**, followed by a line with the UNIX-timestamp of the moment, the data was received by the monitor.
+In between, you find the data as 4-value-comma-separated packets, because this version looks statically for four values per line.
 And the system needs (!)
-500 lines of values between start and end, this is statically fixed for the moment, but will be changed in the future.
+500 lines of values between start and end, this is statically fixed in this version, but will be changed in the future.